bohdanadamenko/Learn_French/README.md

 ## 📄 License

 ```
-© 2025 Project Valerie.
+© 2025 Learn French.
 All rights reserved.
 Proprietary License - not for distribution
 ```